Activist investor demands that Google provide more data on its gender pay gap

 The Department of Labor has already moved to force the company to disclose pay and a group of women who used to work at Google have filed a class-action suit claiming that the company is violating labor laws by paying women less than men for “substantially similar work” and “segregated” them into lower-paying jobs.

 Lamb and Arjuna Capital aren’t suing but they’re proposing that the company provide shareholders with a complete report instead of relying “on platitudes that there is no gap, trust us.”
-Lamb’s letter asks Google why data provided to the Times wasn’t offered in response to their proposal, and it questions why only 95% of the workforce was included, leaving out highly-paid vice presidents and the C-suite.
+Lamb’s letter asks Google why data provided to the Times wasn’t offered in response to their proposal, and it questions why only 95% of the workforce was included, leaving out highly paid vice presidents and the C-suite.
 As Lamb points out:

 “Stalling tactics do nothing but confirm suspicions that the company has either something to hide or such a callous attitude toward women that it can’t be bothered to address the issue of gender pay equity at the level and in the manner it deserves.”LD